Workshops & Gatherings

 Time: 4 – 5pm PST (check your time zones)

-Losing a job can be a difficult experience and we rarely carve out time to acknowledge the many emotions that can surround this experience.
+Losing a job, being laid off, retiring or starting a new job can be a difficult experience and we rarely carve out time to acknowledge the many emotions that can surround these experiences.

-Join celebrants Megan Sheldon and Nicole Sammut as we explore ways to create personal and community rituals to acknowledge job loss.
+Join celebrants Megan Sheldon and Nicole Sammut as we explore meaningful ways to create personal and community rituals surrounding changes in our career.

 This conversation will explore themes such as:

-• Anticipating a job loss and sitting with uncertainty
+• Anticipating a layoff and sitting with uncertainty

 • Supporting friends and colleagues who have lost their job

-• How organizations and companies can step into the space with intention and meaning
+• How organizations and companies can step up

 This free community gathering will offer people the chance to share, connect and explore their own relationship with job loss (including past losses that never went acknowledged).